Have you ever heard of serviced apartments?

 Types

-There are normally more than three kinds of serviced apartment available in each building, starting from a studio to a family suite that can sleep seven people.
+There are more than three kinds of serviced apartments available in Bangkok, starting from a studio and going up to a family suite that can sleep seven people.

 Location

-The closer a serviced apartment is to the BTS, MRT, or malls, the more expensive it is.
+The closer a Bangkok serviced apartment is to the BTS, MRT, or malls, the more expensive it will be.
+However, service apartments in the same area can vary by price.
+Room type, services, facilities, and amenities also play a big part when it comes to prices.

 Facilities

-For example, one serviced apartment may come with a furnished kitchen.
-But that might mean an electric kettle, microwave, and a fridge.
+For example, one serviced apartment may come with a kitchen.
+But that might mean an electric kettle, a microwave, and a fridge.

-But another serviced apartment may have a kitchen with a stove, oven, appliances, and even a dish washing machine.
+But another serviced apartment may have a kitchen with a stove, oven, appliances, and even a dishwasher.

-Luxury serviced apartments come with five-star hotel pillows, beds, and blankets, whereas standard serviced apartments only come with standard bedding.
+Luxury serviced apartments come with five-star hotel pillows, beds, and blankets, whereas standard serviced apartments in Bangkok only come with standard bedding.

 Services